apcamargo/RNAsamba/README.md

 RNAsamba is a tool for computing the coding potential of RNA sequences using a neural network classification model.
 A description of the algorithm and benchmarks comparing RNAsamba to other tools can be found in our [article](#citation).

+## Citation

+If you use RNAsamba in your work, please cite our paper:

+> Camargo, A. P., Sourkov, V., Pereira, G. A. G. & Carazzolle, M. F.. "[RNAsamba: neural network-based assessment of the protein-coding potential of RNA sequences](https://academic.oup.com/nargab/article/2/1/lqz024/5701461)" *NAR Genomics and Bioinformatics* **2**, lqz024 (2020).

 ## Web version

 RNAsamba can be used through a minimal web interface that is freely available online at [https://rnasamba.lge.ibi.unicamp.br/](https://rnasamba.lge.ibi.unicamp.br/).
 The source code of the web app can be found at [https://github.com/apcamargo/rnasamba-webapp/](https://github.com/apcamargo/rnasamba-webapp/).